Lito-Frito/COVID19-US-Tracker/README.md

 This is an app I made to track the spread of COVID19 in the US.
 I used a tutorial from [Colby Fayock](https://github.com/colbyfayock/gatsby-starter-leaflet) to bootstrap the app.
 Then I used an API from John Hopkins to pull in info by county.

-The app creates a map that shows the spread of COVID19 around the world via visual & statistical information.
+The app creates a map that shows the spread of COVID19 around the US by county, via visual & statistical information.

 The following is pulled from colbyfayock's README, with the change of my repo instead of his.